First Listen: Amen Dunes, 'Freedom'

 If the sad and celebratory and repellent stories here are like an uncomfortable game of tug-of-war, the sounds of Freedom are aligned.
 There's a maudlin resignation throughout Amen Dunes' music, always a sound like someone who wakes up early in order to sit with that special kind of quiet; to greet the day with a cracking stretch and meditate through the sunrise's specific, weirdly optimistic sadness.
 Time and time again we're taken to that half-light space: the introduction of "Freedom," the sleepy trudge of "Satudarah," the fading neon flickers of "L.A."
 As good as he is at exploring narcotized self-defeat, Freedom blooms when McMahon lets the beat pick up: "Calling Paul the Suffering" and "Believe," a '90s-esque homage that transcends any of the college-radio textures it pulls in.
 It's the strongest thing McMahon has ever written.

 And while Freedom does take itself seriously — or rather, McMahon took Freedom seriously and seems to want us to, too — it's not all high-gravity.
-There's some counterprogramming to lighten the pressure: In the album's liner notes, the names of his instruments are written in finger-paint: "strawberry funk guitar," "dark keyboard," "business solos."
+There's some counterprogramming to lighten the pressure: In the album's liner notes, the names of his instruments are written in finger-paint, like "strawberry funk guitar," "dark keyboard," "business solos."

 Which is good; with a couple exceptions, Freedom is a record to drop the needle on alone.
 After all, inner conflict can't be seriously deconstructed in the midst of a crowd you don't even know you're trying to impress.